Kyliankh/Identifying_Suspects_of_Greenwashing/README.md

 The same accounts for the python code.
 However, for perfect reproducability, a text file named: "requirements.txt" is added to the code folder.
 Run pip install -r requirements.txt in your shell, to run the code in the exact same environment is was done initially.

+Before the code can be executed, change the working directories.

 The chronological order in which the code is produced:
 1. exploration.R
 2. preproc_split.R